89luca89/distrobox/docs/README.md

 #### Security implications

-Isolation and sandboxing is **not** the main aim of the project, on the contrary it aims to tightly integrate the container with the host.
+Isolation and sandboxing are **not** the main aims of the project, on the contrary it aims to tightly integrate the container with the host.
-The container will have complete access to your home, pen drives and so on, so do not expect it to be highly sandboxed like a plain docker/podman container or a flatpak.
+The container will have complete access to your home, pen drive, and so on, so do not expect it to be highly sandboxed like a plain `docker`/`podman` container or a Flatpak.

-⚠️ **BE CAREFUL**:⚠️  if you use docker, or you use podman/lilipod with the `--root/-r` flag, the containers will run as root, so **root inside the rootful container can modify system stuff outside the container**,
+⚠️ **BE CAREFUL**:⚠️  if you use `docker`, or you use `podman`/`lilipod` with the `--root/-r` flag, the containers will run as root, so **root inside the rootful container can modify system stuff outside the container**,
-Be also aware that **In rootful mode, you'll be asked to setup user's password**, this will ensure at least that the container is not a passwordless gate to root, but if you have security concern for this, **use podman or lilipod that runs in rootless mode**.
+Be also aware that **In rootful mode, you'll be asked to setup the user's password**, this will ensure at least that the container is not a passwordless gate to root, but if you have security concerns for this, **use `podman` or `lilipod` that runs in rootless mode**.
-Rootless docker is still not working as intended and will be included in the future when it will be complete.
+Rootless `docker` is still not working as intended and will be included in the future when it will be complete.

 That said, it is in the works to implement some sort of decoupling with the host,